goodday451999/goodday451999/README.md

 ### Hi there 👋

-I am <a href="https://www.linkedin.com/in/pramaniknilotpal/"> Nilotpal Pramanik</a>, currently working as an **Software Development Intern** at **Zomato** and pursuing Dual Degree BTech-MTech in Information Technology with specialization in Robotics at Indian Institute of Information Technology, Allahabad, India.
+I am <a href="https://www.linkedin.com/in/pramaniknilotpal/"> Nilotpal Pramanik</a>, currently working as an **Software Development Engineer - 1** at **Zomato**.
+I have completed my Dual Degree BTech-MTech in Information Technology with specialization in Robotics at Indian Institute of Information Technology, Allahabad, India.
 I am interested in the field of Android Application Development 📱, Machine Learning ⚙️, Computational Modelling 📈 and Robotics 🤖.

 </br>
 <img align="right" height="350px" width="450px" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif"/>